maycon-ricardo-oliveira/stand-app-comedy/documentation/AttractionFlow.md

 - [ ] Can be possible change a session status to active and finished but need check before status
 - [ ] Can update tickets_validated only session status are validating
 - [ ] Can update tickets_sold only session status are published
+- [ ] on change status draft to published update all sessions to

 Tickets
 - [ ] Can create tickets only max limit on tickets session